rustymagnet3000/notarize_a_cli_macos_app/README.md

 [Help to notarize](https://scriptingosx.com/2019/09/notarize-a-command-line-tool/)
 [more help](https://eclecticlight.co/2019/06/13/building-and-delivering-command-tools-for-catalina/)

+If you don't want to do it youself, you can use [tools](https://github.com/electron/electron-notarize).

 ### Why?

 > Beginning in macOS 10.15, all software built after June 1, 2019, and distributed with Developer ID must be notarized.